akantrocommerce/shopify-theme-bun-vite/README.md

 [Vite][vite] is a build tool designed to enhance the development experience for modern web projects.
 It comprises a fast development server with features like Hot Module Replacement (HMR) and a build command that uses Rollup to create optimized static assets for production.
 Vite comes with opinionated defaults but allows customization through Plugins and a Config Section.
 It is highly extensible, offering a Plugin API and JavaScript API with typing support.
 For further details, the Features Guide and Why Vite sections provide additional information.

+We've coupled Vite with [TailwindCSS][tailwindcss] to provide a fast, modern, and easy to use development workflow for building Shopify Themes.

 Together, Bun and Vite provide a fast, modern, and easy to use development workflow for building Shopify Themes.

 [Akantro][akantro] is a digital product design and development agency dedicated to helping Shopify merchants enhance their success.
 Specializing in cutting-edge technologies like AI, serverless, headless, and composable tech.
 Founded by an industry expert, the agency provides customized digital solutions, including UX/UI design, storefront development, app development, and more.